Disclosure: As an Amazon Associate we may earn from qualifying purchases at no extra cost to you.

 We have seen Mulan struggle in her quest to become a warrior, through the song ‘I will make a man out of you’.
 But she presented herself as a warrior from the beginning which ultimately helped her to realize her true potential.
 Later, she was also able to defeat the invader – Shan Yu.

 Elsa from ‘Frozen‘ had magical powers but she was always told to ‘conceal’ and ‘don’t feel’ which made her an anxious adult.
 She was trapped in a self-imposed prison, which she broke only after she decided to let go.
-This not only gave her the much-needed freedom but also taught us how easy things can be if we simply let them go.
+This not only gave her much-needed freedom but also taught us how easy things can be if we simply let them go.

-Moana had a fascination for the ocean and always wanted to know how far she can go.
+Moana was fascinated with the ocean and always wanted to know how far she could go.
 Though her father – Chief Tui, didn’t share her views, he couldn’t stop his curious daughter from discovering their past.
 Neither from embarking on the adventurous journey to return the heart of Te Fitti, with a demigod Maui.

 Disney Princesses are not only for kids’ entertainment but they also add values that sometimes even adults lack.
 This is why being an adult is no excuse for not wanting to watch a Disney movie.
-Especially when you can have a few hours of joy, hope, serenity, gratitude, amusement from your monotonous life.
+Especially when you can have a few hours of joy, hope, serenity, gratitude, and amusement from your monotonous life.